Best Backpacking Tent 2025

 Budget

-$200 to $500 - Tents sold in this price range are still great and slightly different to high-end models.
-They are fairly priced given their similar quality to the ones over $400.
+$300 to $600 - Tents sold in this price range are still great and slightly different from high-end models.
+They are fairly priced given their similar quality to the ones over $600.

 Purpose of Use